Meet Our Team

 In addition to his studies in the Vedic sciences Richard is a Reiki Master and is an avid practitioner of Aikido, the Japanese martial art.
 He brings his multifaceted healing experience into his consultations with his clients to empower them to make healthier lifestyle choices and to expand their spiritual practice.

-• Heather Schleupner - Panchakarma Therapist
+• Heather Schleupner - Ayurvedic Health Counselor

 Heather was introduced to Ayurveda in 2009 in her 200-hr yoga teacher training in MD during an immersion weekend with Dr. Rosy Mann.
 This began Heather’s healing journey as she dove deeper into her own health and learned the path of self healing.
 In 2014, Heather and her family moved to Vermont where she discovered the Ayurvedic Center of Vermont in Williston.
 The following year, she completed Abhyanga training with Allison Morse and then in 2018 completed the Ayurvedic Center’s first 200-hr Ayurvedic Integration Program.
 Now Heather is sharing her healing energy as a Panchakarma therapist.